 Carding

-Very similar to account takeover, only carding refers to fraudulent payments via credit cards.
-If this happens all the time on your site, it can leave you with a poor merchant history that makes it impossible to accept credit card payments in the future.
+Very similar to credential stuffing, attackers use your payment system to test lists of stolen credit and debit cards.
+Carding attacks can leave you with a poor merchant history that drives up costs and can even make it impossible to accept credit card payments in the future.

 Web Scraping